Nina J. Cullinan Professor of Art and Art History

 Press, 1992); Titian 500, ed.
 Joseph Manca (Washington: National Gallery of

 Art, 1993); Cosmè Tura: The Life and Art of

 (Oxford and New York: Oxford University Press [Clarendon Press], 2000); Moral Essays on the High

 Renaissance: Art in Italy in the Age of Michelangelo (Lanham, MD: The University Press of America,

 Renaissance (Parkstone: London,

 2006).
-Books include, most recently, George Washington's Eye: Landscape, Architecture, and Design at Mount Vernon (Baltimore: The Johns Hopkins University Press, 2012).
+His most recent book, George Washington's Eye: Landscape, Architecture, and Design at Mount Vernon (Baltimore: The Johns Hopkins University Press, 2012) was just awarded the John Brinckerhoff Jackson Book Prize for 2014, which is given out by the Foundation for Landscape Studies.
 A forthcoming book is his Subject Matter in Italian Renaissance Art: A Study of Early Sources (Tempe, AZ: Arizona State University Press [Medieval and Renaissance Texts and Studies]).
 Currently in progress is a book on Shaker ideology and material culture.